darrenldl/ocaml-SeqBox/README.md

 Implementation of SeqBox in OCaml

 The original pharsing was "Port of SeqBox to OCaml", but since no direct porting/translation was actually done due to the differences between Python 3(implementation language of SeqBox) and OCaml, which also force the architecture and design of this software(ocaml-SeqBox) to be independently developed, thus this is only an implementation(not a port or translation) of SeqBox according to its technical specifications.
-This is mainly to address the different licenses being used(SeqBox uses AGPL 3.0 while this project uses 3-Clause BSD license).
+This is mainly to address the different licenses being used(SeqBox was using AGPL 3.0 at the time of writing while this project uses 3-Clause BSD license).

 Official SeqBox Repo - https://github.com/MarcoPon/SeqBox